-In a matter of days, Pfizer CEO says they'll be ready to ask for approval of a Covid-19 vaccine for kids - Local News 8
+In a matter of days, Pfizer CEO says they'll be ready to ask for approval of a COVID-19 vaccine for kids - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jacqueline Howard, Maggie Fox and Aya Elamroussi contributed to this report.
+CNN’s Naomi Thomas, Jacqueline Howard, Maggie Fox and Aya Elamroussi contributed to this report.

 Comments